Publication Policy and Agreement

 Responsibilities of Editors and Editorial Board:

-IJELLH editors must have the responsibility to assert the wholeness of the Journal by corrections identifying anything of meaning and looks of concern as early as possible.
-It will be editors responsibility to ensure the quality of the paper.
-They will review, evaluate and decide if the paper will be accepted or rejected.
+IJELLH editors are responsible to assert the wholeness of the Journal by corrections identifying anything of meaning and looks of concern as early as possible.
+It will be editors’ responsibility to ensure the quality of the paper.
+They will review, evaluate and prevaricate if the paper will be accepted or rejected.
+In the process, they must act neutral in no external or internal pressure of any kind like economical, non-economical, political or religious in accepting or rejecting a manuscript.
+The decision should solely be on merit, quality, and uniqueness.

 Review Process: Editors are responsible for monitoring and ensuring the impartiality, correctness, thoroughness, and respect of the peer-review editorial process.